genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 #### Rights polling
 The GUI can receive rights from a process called AUTH_DATASERVER.
 The view USER_RIGHTS displays all users and codes.
-A logged in user should automatically set the Filter expression to be USER_NAME=='xxx' to receive push updates to user privileges.
+A logged-in user should automatically set the Filter expression to be USER_NAME=='xxx' to receive push updates to user privileges.

-#### Entity Management
+#### Entity management
 We have the concept of profiles, users and rights.
 A profile is a group of users, which can be permissioned.
-For example we may have a SALES_TRADER group in which all users must have the same permissions.
-In all cases where we're specifying either a right for a user/profile, or a user in a profile, the transaction represents what we want the entity to look like, i.e. if we amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.
+For example, you could have a SALES_TRADER group in which all users must have the same permissions.
+In all cases where you specify either a right for a user/profile, or a user in a profile, the event represents what we want the entity to look like; i.e. if you amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.

-It's worth noting we do not support meta data on the following transactions, as the model is currently too complex for our meta data.
-Also, we do not currently support 2 phase validation.
+Note the following:

+* 2-phase validation is not curren;y supported
+* meta data is not supported on the following transactions.
 User/profile STATUS field can be ENABLED/DISABLED/PASSWORD_EXPIRED/PASSWORD_RESET.
 PASSWORD_EXPIRED should prompt the user to enter a new password.
 PASSWORD_RESET should do the same but the server expects a blank "current password" field.